 Don't forget to recycle your pumpkins this Halloween

-With millions of pumpkins being sold in the days leading up to Halloween, residents are encouraged to recycle their Jack o’ lanterns once the celebrations are over.
+With an estimated 5 million pumpkins being sold in the days leading up to Halloween, residents are encouraged to recycle their Jack o’ lanterns once the celebrations are over.

 Pumpkins make an excellent addition to a home compost heap but anyone living in Cheltenham can easily recycle their leftovers at the kerbside.